andrew/ultimate-awesome/README.md

 - [awesome-aya](https://github.com/aya-rs/awesome-aya) - A curated list of awesome eBPF 🐝 projects using aya-rs and Rust 🦀.
 - [awesome-cashu](https://github.com/cashubtc/awesome-cashu) - A curated, collaborative list of awesome Cashu resources.
 - [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.
+- [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation) - A collection of awesome things about mixed sample data augmentation.
 - [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.